hologramkrypt/saturni/README.md

-# saturni
+# *saturni*

-I use this every day on my main rig.
-This repository contains the **core configuration** of my system.
+This repository contains the **core configuration** files of my workstation.
+I run Fedora Workstation 42 with Hyprland.
+Please reference the Fedora wiki, as well as the Hyprland wiki for more information on configuring.
+This is simply what i use on the day to day.
+Because of that it is a constant work in progress.

 ---